 The cost of the force-placed insurance, stated as an annual premium (or if the Credit Union does not know the cost, a reasonable estimate).

 Force Placement Fee.
-If the Credit Union does not receive evidence that the member has had in place required hazard insurance continuously after providing the first and second notice, the Credit Union can assess a force-placed insurance fee 15 days or more after sending the second notice.
+If the Credit Union does not receive evidence that the member has had in place the required hazard insurance continuously after providing the first and second notice, the Credit Union can assess a force-placed insurance fee 15 days or more after sending the second notice.

 Escrow Account Requirements.
 If a member has an escrow account for payment of hazard insurance, the Credit Union may not obtain force-placed insurance unless it is unable to maintain the member’s existing hazard insurance coverage.